 In testing, the Pura X performed with similar excellence.
 The Pura X operates quietly, is easy to clean, and has an attractive design, which sometimes makes it look like your pooping cat is flying a tiny spaceship.

 The main downside our tester noted was the smaller entry hole, which was barely more than half the circumference of the wide opening on the Litter-Robot 4.
 This may make the Pura X a less attractive option if you have especially large cats.
-While the Pura X is suitable for cats up to 18 pounds, one tester had trouble getting all four of their cats to consistently use it.
+While the Pura X is suitable for cats up to 18 pounds, one tester, with cats of varying sizes, had trouble getting all four of their cats to consistently use it.

 "I kept this in my living room for testing and there was no odor from the box, which was amazing!" our tester said.